RianMontagh/RianMontagh.github.io/_posts/2026-04-30-Creating-More-Quantifiable-Analyses-For-Avulsion-Tests.md

 Notes:

 1. Some observation points are missing data from the 3-day model runs for both with and without nonerodible areas - I will investigate this next week.
-2. Adding the nonerodible areas seems to reduce channel bed change much more than I would have expected, especially because these areas are not in the main channel.
+2. Adding the nonerodible areas seems to reduce channel bed change much more than I would have expected, especially because these areas are not in the main channel (except for at bridges).
 3. The nonerodible areas decrease the amount of aggradation that the Everson corridor experiences, and eliminates some unrealistic erosion that occurs further downstream at observation point #35.
 This makes sense after I found that this observation point was placed directly where the Main Street bridge crosses the Nooksack, so would have been made nonerodible.
 I am not sure why it would be experiencing such extreme erosion, however.
+This points to a step that should probably be taken next, which is to be more careful about what areas are made non-erodible.
+Bridges should still be allowed to 'erode' because the water flows underneath the bridge, so even though it is a developed land type, it should still be classified as open channel.
+This also has big implications for the Everson reach, which has nonerodible areas at the Everson bridge.
+To-do: Ask Wuming if he addressed this issue in his sediment thickness files.
+4. The different durations generally have the same trends in bed change.
+For example, if there is erosion in the 1-day duration, there is also erosion in the 7-day duration, just more of it.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/70a6e987-310b-4faa-8f66-f1bcdbd6be97" />